St Michael & All Angels, Wigan

 Our midweek communion service is on Thursday mornings.

-The Parish has an active social life including a Reading Group, the Institute (with three snooker tables), an over-60s club, and we are about to begin a mother and toddler group.
+The Parish has an active social life including a Reading Group, the Institute (with three snooker tables), and a Friday Luncheon Club (in church).
+Full details are in our monthly Parish Magazine.

 A variety of activities including drama groups and dancing take place in the nearby Parish Hall.
 The parish has active Scout and Guide units.
 Their headquarters is across the road from church.